Frequently Asked Questions

 The short answer is that it is a privilege.
 Acceptance to Dickinson does not in any way guarantee acceptance into the college's study abroad programs.
 Acceptance into a study abroad program is a selective process, and your application will be denied if you do not meet the standards for admission set by the college.
 See the section on Policies.

 You are permitted to study off campus for one full academic year plus an additional short-term program (a summer program or Globally Integrated Course).
-You may petition the Associate Dean and Executive Director of Global Education for permission to participate in more than one year of off-campus study.
+You may petition the Associate Provost and Executive Director of Global Education for permission to participate in more than one year of off-campus study.
 In the past, students granted such permission have spent as long as two years studying off campus on as many as four different programs.
 Information on the petition process is available from the Center for Global Study and Engagement.

 Dickinson ranks in the top five colleges in the country in numbers of students who study abroad for an entire academic year and we encourage you to consider this option.
 Approximately 58% of a class will have studied off campus by the time they graduate.
 Of those who study abroad: